HongfeiXu/LeetCode/notes/Graph.md

 Topological sorting for **Directed Acyclic Graph (DAG)** is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.
 Topological Sorting for a graph is not possible if the graph is not a DAG.

-**·¨Ò» DFS + a temporary stack**
+**æ³•ä¸€ DFS + a temporary stack**

 Algorithm to find Topological Sorting:

 We can modify DFS to find Topological Sorting of a graph.
 In DFS, we start from a vertex, we first print it and then recursively call DFS for its adjacent vertices.
 In topological sorting, **we use a temporary stack**.
-We don¡¯t print the vertex immediately, we first recursively call topological sorting for all its adjacent vertices, then push it to a stack.
+We donâ€™t print the vertex immediately, we first recursively call topological sorting for all its adjacent vertices, then push it to a stack.
 Finally, print contents of stack. **Note that a vertex is pushed to stack only when all of its adjacent vertices (and their adjacent vertices and so on) are already in stack.**

 ![topologicalSort](https://github.com/HongfeiXu/LeetCode/blob/master/images/topologicalSort.png?raw=true)